tommy-donavon/cheer-up-chat-bot/README.md

 ### Start Backend:
 To start the backend service please click the start windows batch file found in the root project directory.
 If the batch file fails to start the API please access the backend directory through a windows command prompt and run the following command:
+- Make sure you do not have any services currently running on port 8080

 ```bash
 docker-compose up --build